nextauthjs/next-auth/www/docs/getting-started/client.md

 }
 ```

-You can call `getSession()` inside a function to check if a user is signed in, or use it for server side rendered pages that supporting signing in without requiring client side JavaScript.
+You can call `getSession()` inside a function to check if a user is signed in.

+You can also use it in API routes or in server side rendered pages that supporting signing in without requiring client side JavaScript.

 :::note
 The session data returned to the client it does not contain sensitive information such as the Session Token or OAuth tokens.
 It only includes enough data needed to display information on a page about the user who is signed in (e.g name, email) .